 Adrian is an advocate, writer, and consultant on policy and planning for children’s play.
-He is on the boards of the UK’s Playwork Foundation and Playing Out.
 He is the author of Policy for Play – responding to children’s forgotten right (Policy Press, 2015).
-Previously, as the founding director of Play England, Adrian was the main architect of the Play Strategy for England (2008-11), advising the government, drafting and commissioning guidance documents and directing the support services for local authorities.
+Previously, as the founding director of Play England, Adrian was the main architect of the Play Strategy for England (2008-11), advising the government, drafting and commissioning guidance documents, and directing the support services for local authorities.
 He is the network’s current president, and managing director of the new not-for-profit, Playful Planet, which organises the network’s activities.
-Adrian was awarded an OBE in 2011, for services to children.
+Adrian was a founder of the Playwork Foundation and is on the board of Playing Out.
+He was awarded an OBE in 2011, for services to children.

 Jeanette Fich Jespersen, Denmark

 Jeanette is the International Manager of the KOMPAN Play Institute (KPI).
 Qualified in languages and culture, she has taught at universities in Germany and Denmark.
 At KPI she has built up an expertise in R&D and play advocacy, bridging the theoretical and practical approaches to playgrounds, play equipment design and play.
 Jeanette’s role with KOMPAN focuses on the child and society benefits of play: health, learning and social inclusion.
 Jeanette is on the advisory board of FIIBL (Centre for Sports and Learning) at the University of Southern Denmark, and vice president of IPA (International Play Association) Denmark.
 She is the network’s current vice-president.

 Maria is the Visiting Senior Researcher and Associate Professor at the Swedish University of Agricultural Sciences, where she specialises in research within an environmental psychology framework.
 She has extensive experience of working with planners and urban developers, developing and championing evidence-based child impact assessments for housing and planning policy.
 Maria is the current chair of the network’s scientific committee.